giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-aws/index.md

   - `App`

 The installation procedure is described in [README](https://github.com/giantswarm/kubectl-gs#how-to-install-plugin).
-There is also [document](https://github.com/giantswarm/kubectl-gs/blob/master/docs/template-cluster-cr.md), describing the templating process in details.
+There is also a [document](https://github.com/giantswarm/kubectl-gs/blob/master/docs/template-cluster-cr.md), describing the templating process in detail.

-As a result of running CRs rendering([sample](https://github.com/giantswarm/kubectl-gs/blob/master/docs/template-cluster-cr.md#example)), user gets *yaml* file with the valid Cluster/Node pool definitions.
+As a result of rendering the CRs ([sample](https://github.com/giantswarm/kubectl-gs/blob/master/docs/template-cluster-cr.md#example)), a user will get a *yaml* file with a valid Cluster/Node pools definition.
-Now tenant cluster control-plane and node pool can be created just by applying those CRs to the Giant Swarm Kubernetes Control Plane, .e.g. `kubectl create -f <CRs definition file>.yaml`.
+The tenant cluster can be created by applying the cluster manifest file to the Giant Swarm Kubernetes Control Plane, .e.g. `kubectl create -f <cluster manifest file>.yaml`.
 Of course, that requires the user to be authorized towards Kubernetes Control Plane API.